What is Verification?

 We make every effort to ensure the accuracy of student financial aid offers and ask that families provide our office with all the requested information as soon as possible.
-If the verification process is not complete prior to preregistration for the spring semester and a balance exists on a student’s account, the bursar’s office will place a “financial hold” on the account, which prohibits a student from preregistration until the fall invoice is paid.
+If the verification process is not complete prior to preregistration for the spring semester and a balance exists on a student’s account, One Stop will place a “financial hold” on the account, which prohibits a student from preregistration until the fall invoice is paid.

 If the appropriate forms are not received, follow-up notices are generated monthly, but please be sure to provide us with the most accurate information as quickly as possible to avoid untimely adjustments to your financial aid offer.
 If verification remains incomplete, a final request is sent to the student.
 If documentation is not received by the final notice deadline, all pending financial aid is canceled.